vburlbl/cleantalk-spam-protect/readme.txt

 * JavaScript antispam test.
 * Checks by Email, IP, web-sites domain at <a href="http://cleantalk.org/blacklists" target="_blank">spam activities list</a>.
 * Comment submit time.
 Spam bots usually send post immediately after page load.
-* Relevance test for the comment.
-Spam bots send offtop posts, so the plugin can filter spam bots by oftop.

 = How plugin works with spam comments? =
 Spam comments moves to SPAM folder.
 First comment from a new author plugin compares with post and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.